justjake/ircbot_workshop/README.md

 ```
 You can now access `ruby`, the ruby evaluator, as well as `irb`, the
 interactive Ruby interpreter, right in your console like you would
-Python or any other scripting languate.
+Python or any other scripting language.

 ### Aside: Ruby on IRC.housing and PATH security
 Ruby is not installed on irc.housing.berkeley.edu by default.
 I have